econ-ark/Pandemic/README.md

 2. The code for this project uses the [Heterogeneous Agents Resources and toolKit](http://github.com/econ-ark/HARK) to solve and simulate our model.
-To install HARK, open a console (on Windows, use the Anaconda Prompt) and run `pip install econ-ark`.
+To install HARK, open a console (on Windows, use the Anaconda Prompt) and run `pip install econ-ark==0.10.7`.
 This will put HARK and all of its dependencies in your Python package library.
+HARK is still under development, so we strongly recommend you use this exact version in order to ensure the code runs properly.

 3. All code files are in the `./Code/Python/` subdirectory of this repository.
 If you've installed Anaconda, our code can be run in a graphical iPython environment by opening up the Spyder IDE.